stevenknox/GenericApi/README.md

      services.AddGenericServices();

 In the same startup mthod you can register dynamic WebApi controllers by adding the following method to AddMvc().
-Replace *SampleWebApi* with the name of the Assembly containing your EF Entities and replace SampleContext with your EF DbContext.
+Replace *SampleWebApi* with the name of the Assembly containing your EF Entities.

-    services.AddMvc().AddGenericControllers(nameof(StoreWebApi), typeof(StoreDbContext));
+    services.AddMvc().AddGenericControllers(nameof(StoreWebApi));

-A full ConfigureServices method that includes adding an Entity Framework  DbContext may look like:
+A complete ConfigureServices method that includes adding an Entity Framework DbContext may look like:

      public void ConfigureServices(IServiceCollection services)
         {